OData Connector - Appendix

 </entry></feed>

-To activate detailed logging in a log file for the OData provider, open the "portal.wcf" file in the portal directory internal/cfg and add the following line to the "Java Additional Parameters" section:
+To enable detailed logging to a log file for the OData provider, open the "portal.wcf" file in the portal directory internal/cfg and add the following line to the "Java Additional Parameters" section:

 wrapper.java.additional.12=-Djava.util.logging.config.file= <intrexx>\org\<portal>\internal\cfg\odata\producer\logging.properties

-Replace <intrexx> and <portal> with the values of your portal environment and restart the portal server after saving the file.
-Afterwards, the OData requests will be logged along with their contents.
-Further settings can be made in the "logging.properties" file.
+Replace <intrexx> and <portal> with the values for your portal environment, and then restart the portal server after saving the file.
+The OData requests, including their content, are then logged.
+Additional settings can be configured in the "logging.properties" file.

-Although Intrexx provides support for all significant functions in version 2.0 of the OData specification, it can occur that a service does not support certain functions.
-In this case, there will either be a failure, or a query will not deliver the expected result.
-Since the OData specification offers the implementing services a relatively large scope in terms of feature support, in such a case only the Intrexx application can be adapted so that only functions supported by the service are used.
-Examples of such cases are filter definitions, site navigation (pagination) or sorting.
-Problematic OData features can be deactivated via the corresponding expert settings.
-If certain filter definitions are not supported, the filter in Intrexx must be adapted or simplified accordingly.
+While Intrexx supports all essential features of the OData specification, version 2.0, there may be instances where a service does not support certain features.
+In this case, either an error occurs or a query does not return the expected result.
+Since the OData specification allows implementing services a relatively wide range of flexibility regarding feature support, in such a case, only the Intrexx application can be customized so that only features supported by the service are used.
+Examples of such cases include filter definitions, page navigation (pagination), and sorting.
+You can disable problematic OData features using the corresponding expert settings.
+If certain filter definitions are not supported, the filter must be adjusted or simplified accordingly in Intrexx.

 SSL connections

-For SSL connections between the Intrexx portal server and an OData service, the Certificate Authority that provided the service certificate must be added to the certificate store of the Intrexx portal server.
-Self-signed certificates are an exception to this, which are not provided by a recognized Certificate Authority.
-In order to enable SSL connections to services with self-signed certificates, the check on the certificate chain must be deactivated.
-This is possible on the service level by using a system property.
-Open the "portal.cfg" file in the portal directory internal/cfg with a text editor and add a new <systemProperty> entry to the <environment> section:
+For SSL connections between the Intrexx Portal Server and an OData service, the certificate from the certificate authority that issued the service certificate must have been added to the Intrexx Portal Server's certificate store.
+Self-signed certificates—those not issued by a known certificate authority—are an exception.
+To enable SSL connections to services using self-signed certificates, you must disable certificate chain validation on the Intrexx Portal Server in this case.
+This can be done at the service level using a system property.
+Open the "portal.cfg" file in the portal directory internal/cfg using a text editor, and add a new <systemProperty> entry to the <environment> section:

 <systemProperty name = "de.uplanet.lucy.server.odata.consumer.ssl.allowSelfSignedCerts.<SERVICE_GUID>;" value="true"/>

-The placeholder <SERVICE_GUID> must be replaced with the GUID of the OData service.
-The GUID can be retrieved from the service configuration file in the portal directory internal/cfg/odata.
-After saving the ""portal.cfg"" file, the Intrexx portal service must be restarted for the changes to take effect.
+Replace the placeholder <SERVICE_GUID> with the GUID of the OData service.
+You can find the GUIDs in the service configuration file in the portal directory `internal/cfg/odata`.
+After saving the portal.cfg file, you must restart the Intrexx Portal Server service for the changes to take effect.

-Intrexx sessions that were opened via the OData Provider will be closed either by an automatic timeout or upon request by the client.
+Intrexx sessions opened via the OData provider are terminated either by an automatic timeout or at the client's request.
 In the case of timeouts, a distinction is made between anonymous and authenticated sessions.
-By default, a timeout of 60 seconds is used for anonymous sessions.
-For authenticated sessions, the session is automatically closed after 10 minutes without activity.
-Both timeout values can be changed via a system property.
-To change the default values, two new <systemProperty> entries can be added to the "environment" section in the "portal.cfg" file in the portal directory internal/cfg:
+By default, a 60-second timeout is used for anonymous sessions; for user sessions, the session ends automatically after 10 minutes of inactivity.
+Both timeout options can be configured using a system property.
+To change the default values, you can add two new <systemProperty> entries to the "environment" section of the "portal.cfg" file in the portal directory internal/cfg:

 <systemProperty name="de.uplanet.lucy.server.odata.producer.anonymousSessionTimeoutMilliseconds" value="70000"/>